mcneel/developer.rhino3d.com/_guide_topics/yak/yak-cli-reference.md

 ---
-title: Yak Command Line Interface Reference
+title: Yak Command Line Tool Reference
 description: A reference for the Yak command line tool.
 authors: ['will_pearson']
 sdk: ['Yak']